discordjs/guide/guide/creating-your-bot/event-handling.md

 :::
 ::::

-The `name` property states which event this file is for, and the `once` property is a boolean that specifies if the event should run only once.
-We don't need to specify this in `interactionCreate.js` as the default behaviour will be to run on every event.
-The `execute` function is for your event logic, which will be called by the event handler whenever the event emits.
+The `name` property states which event this file is for, and the `once` property holds a boolean value that specifies if the event should run only once.
+You don't need to specify this in `interactionCreate.js` as the default behavior will be to run on every event instance.
+The `execute` function holds your event logic, which will be called by the event handler whenever the event emits.

 ## Reading event files